 Today as I look back on these precious lives, I reflect on that flower arrangement, and the one spoke last to leave this Earth.
 An entire generation that seemed so strong and unmovable has indeed all moved heavenward now.
 We watched each spoke as it broke the hearts of those left behind, and today I celebrate the final one.

 Because of the way I move around the kitchen and my bold personality, my mom used to call me Esta when she observed me cooking.
 She knew better than to get in my way and even said it wasn’t safe to get in the way of the whirlwind when I switched into Esta mode.
 I’ll never forget watching Esta tear through the kitchen in her bra and girdle, yank out a drawer, and catch an ice pick in midair as she raced to the bathroom to rescue my sister from a locked shower door and burning hot shower water.
 It seemed, at least in my mind, that Esta could do anything she set her mind to.
 A bit over a year ago now, she fought cancer, infection, and residual effects from multiple strokes.
-We knew her body was weary, but we also know she fought a good fight and would leave this life with hearts breaking at her absence.
+We knew her body was weary, but we also knew she fought a good fight and would leave this life with hearts breaking at her absence.
 She, like all her brothers and sisters before, would leave a legacy of love and care, lived out in her children and grandchildren, whether they were hers by birth or by marriage.

 Upon reflection, I’ve decided that my thoughts about the wheel have erred.
 For every spoke that went missing in this world found its way to a new wheel in eternity.
 With each heartbreak as we all stood beside graves dug in grief, Daddy added a new spoke, each one making that wheel stronger, and now they stand together again–finally home.